“Let not your heart be troubled; you believe in God, believe also in Me."

 This verse also tells us that true belief will lead to peace of mind (see also John 14:27).

-To learn more about God, you need to read the articles found under the section “God: Do You Really Know Him?”
+To learn more about God, read the articles found under the section “God: Do You Really Know Him?”